dotnet/csharplang/proposals/discriminated-unions.md

 the `enum class` root type is partial by default and defined to have a default *private* parameter-less constructor.

-Note that, since the root type is defined to be a partial abstract class, partial definitions of the *root type* may also be added, where standard syntax forms for a class body are allowed.
+Since the root type is defined to be a partial abstract class, partial definitions of the *root type* may also be added, where standard syntax forms for a class body are allowed.
 However, no types may directly inherit from the root type in any declaration, aside from those specified as `enum class` members.
 In addition, no user-defined constructors are permitted for